-The dashboard gives the team insights into how successful the Reading challenge was at gaining participants and the activity throughout the challenge.
-It included data on the impact of School events on Registrations, which activities users did the most, which age group is reading the most, the logged books, and how COVID-19 impacted registrations.
+The dashboard gives the team valuable insights into how successful the Reading Challenge was at gaining participants and the activity throughout the challenge.
+It included data on the impact of school events on registrations, which activities users did the most, which age group is reading the most, the logged books, and how COVID-19 impacted registrations.

 My analysis of users’ logged minutes displayed that Calgary and its surrounding areas logged over 54 million minutes in this year’s challenge!
-Age group 6 to 12 lead the challenge with 25 million minutes logged!
+The age group 6 to 12 led the challenge with 25 million minutes logged!

 I was able to pull data from previous years’ programs for historical analysis.
 Comparing the summer reading programs before COVID-19 to today, we see a significant increase in the number of logged minutes and participants in the challenge this year.

-Being able to tell stories with data through a dashboard about books was a dream come true.
-I hope this inspires users to participate in next year’s Summer Reading Challenge to support the Calgary Public Library (the Challenge includes Adults now!).
+Being able to tell compelling stories with data through a dashboard about books was a dream come true.
+I hope this inspires users to participate in next year’s Summer Reading Challenge to support the Calgary Public Library.
+(The challenge includes adults now!)

-And I also hope that this inspires my fellow Data Analysts to tell stories using data from their passions and dream big in data storytelling.
+And I also hope that this inspires my fellow data analysts to tell powerful stories using data from their passions and dream big in data storytelling.